 For accounting software, QuickBooks has the brand recognition of Coca Cola or Google, at least for its field.
 Odds are you already know the name so it’s got to be the best service, right?
 Not necessarily.
 While QuickBooks has been around for more than 20 years, it doesn’t offer a better service.

 Crucially, NetSuite is exclusively cloud-based.
 It’s the leading cloud-based ERP solution thanks to a wealth of features that go far beyond simple accounting.
 QuickBooks was originally a desktop-based application and while a cloud-based solution exists, it’s not generally well regarded due to limited features and slow navigational features.
-Being built from the ground up with cloud services in mind has been a huge advantage for NetSuite.
+Being built from the ground up with cloud services in mind has been a huge advantage for NetSuite clients.

 It’s important to pick accounting software that offers all the features you could want.
 QuickBooks is fine if you simply want to deal with basic financial management for your firm and you’re not too interested in collaborative features or anything more than that.